Monday 9 July, 2001 – Ko Samui, Thailand

 At Hat Yai we were greeted at the railway station by the usual range of touts and rogues promising bus rides to wherever we wanted to go.
 Outside the station we met a tout who promised a service to Ko Samui for 450 Baht, about $18 Australian, which sounded reasonable.
 The minibus, with 12 passengers crammed into a vehicle designed for 8, whilst not entirely reasonable, took us to the Gulf of Thailand port of Surat Thani in four hours.
 There we were told that the ferry left at 6.00pm, two hours after we arrived.
 I wandered off for just a few minutes to find us some lemonade (we had not even had breakfast at this point).
 Upon returning, Chris told me that the forward minibus to the ferry had been too full to take us and had left!
 Further, the ferry terminal was 85 kilometres away and that we wouldn’t get there before the ferry’s 6pm sailing, it being by now nearly 5pm.

-We had some harsh words (mine were harsher than Chris’ – threats to write to Lonely Planet to tell them what a terrible service this particular travel agency provided).
+We had some harsh words (mine were harsher than Chris’, about what a terrible service this particular travel agency provided).
 Various alternatives, including taxis, other companies and fast ferries were suggested, then dismissed.
 At one point we were sent, back packs and all, on the backs of motor scooters around the back streets of Surat Thani.
 I thought for a moment that my number was up as I balanced precariously whilst mad Thai traffic whizzed about me.

 All this excitement, however, came to nothing.
 We were advised that the only option was the dreaded ‘night ferry’ – leaving at 11pm and arriving at the island at 5.00am!
 They did promise that it had berths and we would be able to sleep well on board.
 We decided to take it, rather than spend a night in dreary Surat Thani, and were told to be back at the travel agency office at 7.30pm to catch the bus to the ferry.